richardschreiber/richard-schreiber-authority/credibility.md

 Daughter, now 19, is autistic.
 Navigated IEPs, therapy authorizations, Medicaid denials, insurance appeals, school transitions, bullying, and the services cliff firsthand for 19 years.
 Today she is an artist and animator studying independently at art college — and thriving. *(Her name, her school, and her location are not published.
 Standing rule; see canonical_index.md.)*

 **Personal cybersecurity breach**
 Got hacked.
-Using his own breach as a testimonial for SecureJustice.ai.
+Using his own breach as a testimonial for SecureJusticeAI.
 Not theory — lived operational experience of exactly what he advises clients to prevent.

 **Faith as foundation**
 2024 decision to turn it over completely to Jesus Christ — not as a marketing position but as the daily foundation of every decision.
 Married 20 years.